 Core activities include bushwalking, canoeing, and abseiling.
-Additional short courses are also available where you can choose from rock-climbing, mountain biking, white water, or skiing.
+Additional short courses are also available where you can choose from rock-climbing, mountain biking, caving, or skiing.

-This course is also being delivered in Alexandra VIC, and in Port Macquarie NSW, as well as Wodonga.
+This course is delivered in Wodonga VIC, and in partnership with Charles Sturt University in Port Macquarie NSW.
 Please contact us for further details.

 - Outdoor survival

 - Camp catering

 HLTAID003 Provide first aid

 SISOODR405A Develop and coordinate programs incorporating outdoor activities

 SISOOPS407A Apply search and rescue skills

 SISXCCS404A Address client needs